 As the leaves begin to change colours, this is the perfect option for a hot from the oven, delicious meal.
 The varying textures such as the flaky crust, soft vegetables, and creamy sauce compliment each other.

 Hands down this vegan stuffed acorn squash recipe tastes like fall.
-Also it will be the quickest thanksgiving main you’ll ever make.
+Also it will be one of the quickest Thanksgiving main dishes you’ll ever make.

-Have you tried any of these vegan thanksgiving mains yet?
+Have you tried any of these vegan Thanksgiving main dishes yet?

 Are you serving up any vegan mains this Thanksgiving?